Frequently Asked Questions

 To start a charging session you will need to create a ChargeNet account (sign up here).
 Once you have created an account and loaded a debit or credit card you will be able to use the network.
 Your credit or debit card will be billed at the end of each charging session.
 At the start of each month, ChargeNet will email you a statement/invoice for your previous month’s charging.
 Please ensure that your email system will accept emails from noreply@charge.net.nz and your account has an up-to-date credit or debit card to ensure your account stays active.

 Some EVs are equipped with onboard navigation systems that give directions to the closest charger when your battery is getting low.
-In other EVs, you can programme your favourite charging stations into your nav system.
+In other EVs, your can programme your favourite charging stations into your nav system.

 How do I start charging my EV?

 Open your charge port, choose the appropriate connector, and click it into your vehicle’s charge socket securely.
 Some EVs require you to turn them off before initiating a charge, check your vehicle’s manual for details.
 But they can all be turned back on once you are charging.
-You can activate a sessionĀ in one of the following ways:
+You can activate a session in one of the following ways:

 Remotely via the app or start charge page: